-• The Communications Activity - communication and engagement is a strategic function of the Council that works across the organisation.
-It is key to building relationships with stakeholders and Southland communities.
+• The Communications Activity - communication and engagement is a strategic function of the Council that works across the organisation, building relationships with stakeholders and Southland communities.
 The outcomes sought by the organisation require a community effort.
-Communication and engagement is about sharing information, gaining insight from the community and helping the community to understand what they need to do to meet those outcomes.
+Communication and engagement is about sharing information, gaining insight from the community to assist with governance decision making and helping the community to understand what they can do to meet those outcomes.